boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 ..........................................

-To visualize the changes introduced by a given commit (that is, the difference between that commit and the previous one in the history)  you can use the :guilabel:`Comparison view`.
+To visualize the changes introduced by a given commit (that is, the difference between that commit and the previous commit in the history) you can use the :guilabel:`Comparison view`.
 To do so, in the :guilabel:`Repository history` right-click the commit and select the :guilabel:`Show changes introduced by this commit` from the context menu.
 This will open the comparison viewer.